 Hall History and Tours

-FOX THEATRE to JACOBS MUSIC CENTER – An Historical Tour!
+FOX THEATRE to JACOBS MUSIC CENTER –

-This behind-the-scenes look at the San Diego Symphony's home includes information about the history of Copley Symphony Hall as The Fox Theatre (a classic "movie palace" opened in 1929) and how it came to be owned by the San Diego Symphony and enclosed within the Symphony Towers block redevelopment since the late 1980s.
+This behind-the-scenes look at the San Diego Symphony's home includes information about the history of Copley Symphony Hall as The Fox Theatre (a classic "movie palace" opened in 1929) and how it came to be owned by the San Diego Symphony and enclosed within the Symphony Towers complex since the late 1980s.
 Most tours include an opportunity to listen to several minutes of an actual San Diego Symphony Orchestra rehearsal.